-These snowy day activities for kids give kids something different to do during the long, cold months of Winter.
-During the Wisconsin winters, I am constantly looking for ways to entertain my mini.
-We love to do the typical snow activities like build a snowman, have a snowball fight, and go sledding.
-However, we are also always looking for new activities involving snow.
 Occasionally there are some days in Wisconsin where it is too cold to go out and play in the snow.
-These days are the toughest on my mini.
-This is why sometimes we also like to bring the snow inside to her to play where it is warmer.
+These days are the toughest on my kids.
+This is why sometimes we also like to bring the snow inside to them to play where it is warmer.
 See below to find three fun and exciting ways to enjoy the snow both indoors and outdoors this winter!

 Using a large pan or bucket (I just used a 9x13in baking pan) go outside and scoop snow up until the pan is nearly full.
 Then you can bring the pan of snow inside and your mini can spend time just scooping up balls of snow and making their own snowman inside.
 We used chocolate chips for the eyes, mouth, and buttons and he was complete.
 So easy and quick.

-There is an unlimited amount of things that you can put in the snow for your little to play with.
+There is an unlimited amount of things that you can put in the snow for your little ones to play with.
 This is such a great and easy activity and can be done multiple days in a row with new items introduced each day.

 I would highly recommend putting a large bath towel underneath your bucket of snow for easy clean-up.
 Because the pan was so full when we did these snow activities some did spill out.
 The towel was great because it prevented the carpet from getting wet and made clean-up quick and painless.